-PUT is used in conjunction with FIELD to perform output to an OPENed RAMDISK file.
-FIELD defines the format of a record; PUT writes a record to RAMDISK.
+PUT is used in conjunction with FIELD to perform random I/O. FIELD defines the format of a record; PUT writes a record to disk.
 PUT takes no arguments.
-Every time PUT is executed, the next record is written to the RAMDISK.
+Every time PUT is executed, the next record is written to the disk.
 When PUT is executed, the current value of the variables defined in the FIELD are written to disk.
 See the chapter on file and device I/O for more information.